balena-io/docs/pages/learn/welcome/security.md

 Both the Docker pull request and the actual image download process are performed using HTTPS, so are TLS encrypted.
 HTTPS connections are always outbound from the device to the {{ $names.company.lower }} service, meaning that no inbound connections are created and no inbound ports on the firewall are required.
 ## Runtime management

-### VPN
+### Cloudlink

-{{ $names.company.upper }} uses [OpenVPN](https://openvpn.net/) to control the device state (e.g. device reboot, device shutdown, service(s) restart, etc.).
-As mentioned above, devices only connect outbound to the VPN and all traffic over the VPN is encrypted with TLS.
+{{ $names.company.upper }} uses Cloudlink to control the device state (e.g. device reboot, device shutdown, service(s) restart, etc.).
+Currently, Cloudlink uses [OpenVPN](https://openvpn.net/) as an underlying technology to achieve these things but this is subject to change with better technology, this is why we abstract away from the technology and call the component as Cloudlink.
+As mentioned above, devices only connect outbound to the Cloudlink and all traffic over the Cloudlink is encrypted with TLS.

-When the VPN is enabled, SSH access is available to the service using the {{ $names.company.lower }} dashboard or the CLI.
+When Cloudlink is enabled, SSH access is available to the service using the {{ $names.company.lower }} dashboard or the CLI.

-The {{ $names.company.lower }} VPN disallows device-to-device traffic and prohibits outbound traffic to the Internet.
+Cloudlink disallows device-to-device traffic and prohibits outbound traffic to the Internet.
 If a device were compromised, this ensures that it cannot contaminate another device.
-To achieve this the VPN service is configured to run with iptables default `FORWARD` policy set to `DROP` and we do not enable OpenVPN [--client-to-client](https://www.mankier.com/8/openvpn#--client-to-client) config option server side, so there is no way for the traffic between clients to traverse the interface(s).
+To achieve this the Cloudlink service is configured to run with iptables default `FORWARD` policy set to `DROP` and we do not enable OpenVPN [--client-to-client](https://www.mankier.com/8/openvpn#--client-to-client) config option server side, so there is no way for the traffic between clients to traverse the interface(s).

-Currently, authentication against the VPN is performed with API token authentication.
+Currently, authentication against Cloudlink is performed with API token authentication.
 API keys can be managed and revoked in the {{ $names.company.lower }} dashboard.

-This VPN connection is optional and [can be disabled](/reference/supervisor/bandwidth-reduction/) to conserve bandwidth or to remove the option of outside device control through the {{ $names.company.lower }} dashboard or API.
-When disabled, the VPN connection is not established from the device and no traffic will be transmitted or received through this channel.
-If desired, the VPN can be enabled and disabled programmatically so that it is turned on only when in active use (e.g. for interactive debugging) and disabled normally.
+This Cloudlink connection is optional and [can be disabled](/reference/supervisor/bandwidth-reduction/) to conserve bandwidth or to remove the option of outside device control through the {{ $names.company.lower }} dashboard or API.
+When disabled, the Cloudlink connection is not established from the device and no traffic will be transmitted or received through this channel.
+If desired, the Cloudlink can be enabled and disabled programmatically so that it is turned on only when in active use (e.g. for interactive debugging) and disabled normally.

 ### Support access